Thokas99/Digital_Epidemiology/README.md

 ## Objectives

-The primary objectives of this project are:

-1. To reproduce the stochastic and deterministic simulations of the SIRS (Susceptible-Infectious-Recovered-Susceptible) model as described in the aforementioned paper.
+The primary objectives of this project are: to reproduce the stochastic and deterministic simulations of the SIRS (Susceptible-Infectious-Recovered-Susceptible) model as described in the aforementioned paper.
-2. To implement network simulation techniques to study the spread of RSV.

 ## Methodology